quiqupltd/wheniwork/api-migration-tasks.md

 **Instructions:**

 - Each API route is listed below.
-For each route:
+For each route follow these steps DO NO SKIP ANY STEPS:

   1. Create a new branch using feat/<apislug>
   2. Migrate the route to `apispec.yml` (ensure OpenAPI 3.0.0 compliance).